 In the Inspector, you’ll find settings for any Layers you’ve selected, or controls for the tool you’re using.
 The Inspector hides and shows these controls and settings based on what you have selected or what you’re doing.

 - The DESIGN tab of the Inspector, showing the design attributes of the selected Layer.

-- Alignment Options.
-These become active when you select two or more layers.
-Read more about aligning layers.
+- Alignment options become active when you select one or more layers.

-- Layer Properties.
-These controls let you change the position, size and rotation of layers, as well as flip them.
+- Layer properties let you change the position, size and rotation of layers, as well as flip them.

-- Radius.
-You can choose to round or smooth corners in rectangles or squares.
-Read more about Editing Radius.
+- Corners, you can choose to round or smooth corners in rectangles or squares.

-- Resizing Constraints.
-You’ll see these controls if you’ve selected a layer within a group or Artboard .
-Read more about Resizing Constraints.
+- RESIZING Constraints, you’ll see these properties if you’ve selected a Layer within a group or Artboard .

-- Prototyping.
-These controls allow you to add target Artboards in your Prototypes, animate your interactions and fix a layer’s position when scrolling.
+- PROTOTYPE tab allow you to add target Artboards in your prototypes, animate your interactions and fix a layer’s position when scrolling.

 You can also use ⌃⌘1 and ⌃⌘2 to toggle between the DESIGN and PROTOTYPE tabs, respectively.